Regularized dynamical parametric approximation: Introduction

 \subsection{Related work}

 In quantum dynamics, the non-regularized approach \eqref{reg-lsq-intro} with $\eps=0$ is known as the Dirac--Frenkel time-dependent variational principle and has been widely used in computational chemistry and quantum physics over the past decades; see the books \cite{kramer1981,Lub08} for dynamic, geometric and approximation aspects and among countless papers see e.g. \cite{Joubert24,worth2004novel,richings2015quantum} with Gaussian wavepackets, \cite{meyer1990multi,wang2003multilayer} and \cite{shi2006classical,haegeman2016unifying} with tensor networks and \cite{carleo2017solving,hartmann2019neural,schmitt2020quantum} with artificial neural networks.
 This approach usually leads to ill-conditioned least squares problems which cause numerical difficulties\footnote{The case of tree tensor networks, which includes low-rank matrices, Tucker tensors and tensor trains as special cases, is exceptional since its multilinear geometry allows for time integration algorithms that are robust to arbitrarily small singular values \cite{ceruti2021time,lubich2015time}.}. {\it Ad hoc} regularization is often used in computations in such cases, but a systematic foundation and analysis appear to be missing in the literature.
 The regularization chosen in \cite{richings2015quantum} corresponds precisely to \eqref{reg-lsq-intro} but is not further investigated there.
-The work~\cite{KO2001} analyzes and proposes several regularization schemes in the context of Krylov-subspace projections of the original problem.
-This is of interest if one additionally wants to analyze the solution process of the arising linear systems, which we do not study here.

 In recent years, an extensive amount of research has been invested in nonlinear approximations of differential equations, in particular in the context of neural networks.
 The majority of the literature relies on minimizing the residual in space-time, which yields a nonlinear optimization problem for the parameters globally in time.
 Prominent examples of such a strategy include the ``deep Ritz method" \cite{BW18} as well as ``weak generative adversarial networks"~\cite{ZBYZ20} and both were successfully applied to a wide range of partial differential equations (see e.g. \cite{ZZKP19,BUMM21,BBGJJ21,KZBKKAA23}).
 The nonlinear optimization process is, however, difficult to analyse and the existing theory consequently focuses on the expressivity properties of neural networks, i.e., what approximation is theoretically possible (see e.g. \cite{OPS20,MM23,KPRS2022}).
 This of course excludes the much harder task of training the network and explaining the success of these methods remains evasive.